sbagi/sbagi.github.io/cryst_kinetics.md

 ---

 ### Conversion of XRD Patterns into Crystallization Curves  <br>
-- Powder XRD pattern for MOF-808 showing miller indices for prominent peaks below 12o 2 theta.
+- Powder XRD pattern for MOF-808 showing miller indices for prominent peaks below 12 degree 2 theta.
 Area under the curve for peaks corresponding to the plane (400) or (331) is monitored as a function of time to generate crystallization curves for specific reaction conditions.
 Monitoring the growth of (400) or (331) peaks is well-suited to obtain crystallization curves as they do not overlap with neighboring  peaks, and lack features such as pre- or post-edge peaks that may skew the baseline correction and the corresponding area under the curve.<br><br>
 <img src="images/Cryst 3.JPG?raw=true"/>

 <br><br>